desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 It's expected to fail if:
-* The subspace does not exist;
+* the subspace does not exist;
-* The user group does not exist;
+* the user group does not exist;
-* The signer has no permission to set permissions inside the subspace and section where user group live;
+* the signer has no permission to set permissions inside the subspace and section where user group is;
-* The sender already is the member of the user group.
+* the user already is a member of the user group.

 ## Msg/RemoveUserFromUserGroup
 A user can be removed from a user group using the `MsgRemoveUserFromUserGroup`.